romainflcht/igdm_terminal/README.md

 # igdm_terminal
 This project allows you to see your instagram direct messages on your terminal :)

+## Abandonned...
+<b>After several attempts, I have decided to abandon this project due to Instagram's highly advanced automatic behavior detection...
+Unfortunately, I don't have the time or determination to reverse-engineer their requests and bypass these restrictions.</b>

+<b>If you feel up to the challenge, don't hesitate to take over!
+This project is close to my heart, and I'd love to see it completed.🙂</b>

 ## Installation
 To install all the necessary libraries, you will need to use:
 ```bash